b-kaiser/CaDiCaL_PriPro/README.md

 CaDiCaL_PriPro
 ===============================================================================

-CaDiCaL_PriPro is a hack of CaDiCaL v1.4.0 that introduced the novel idea of Priority Propagation and debuted in the SAT Competition 2021.
+CaDiCaL_PriPro is a hack of CaDiCaL v1.4.0 and debuted in the SAT Competition 2021.
+It introduced the novel idea of Priority Propagation.

 Use `./configure && make` to configure and build `cadical` and the library `libcadical.a` in the default `build` sub-directory.
 The header file of